 - Servant Leadership: Emphasizes team achievements and collective success.

-- Traditional Leadership: Short-term, often project or quarter focused.
+- Traditional Leadership: Short-term, often project or quarter-focused.

 - Servant Leadership: Long-term, focused on sustainable success and growth.

-- Traditional Leadership: Leader creates followers.
+- Traditional Leadership: The leader creates followers.

-- Servant Leadership: Leader creates more leaders.
+- Servant Leadership: A leader creates more leaders.